zhongturtle/FCND-P3-Controls-CPP/README.md

 Next, you will implement the position, altitude and yaw control for your quad.
 For the simulation, you will use `Scenario 3`.
 This will create 2 identical quads, one offset from its target point (but initialized with yaw = 0) and second offset from target point but yaw = 45 degrees.

  - implement the code in the function `LateralPositionControl()`
+   - we have to consider about what if when velocity or accelrate > 0
  - implement the code in the function `AltitudeControl()`
+   - in the parctice, we can implement this part with rollpitch control and yawcontrol , but I try to implement this part by scratch, and it works.
  - tune parameters `kpPosZ` and `kpPosZ`
+   - I set `kpPosXY = 30` , `kpPosZ = 25` and `kiPosZ = 45`
  - tune parameters `kpVelXY` and `kpVelZ`
+   - I set `kpVelXY = 10` and `kpVelZ = 9`

 If successful, the quads should be going to their destination points and tracking error should be going down (as shown below).
 However, one quad remains rotated in yaw.

  - implement the code in the function `YawControl()`
+   - this part we just need to caulate the yaw
  - tune parameters `kpYaw` and the 3rd (z) component of `kpPQR`
+   - I set `kpYaw = 6` and `the 3rd (z) component of kpPQR = 6`

 Tune position control for settling time.
 Don’t try to tune yaw control too tightly, as yaw control requires a lot of control authority from a quadcopter and can really affect other degrees of freedom.
 This is why you often see quadcopters with tilted motors, better yaw authority!